Uniform approximation of some Dirichlet series by partial products of Euler type: The basic auxiliary result.

 converges.
 As the set $\Omega \backslash \bigcup _{r} B_{r} $ is closed, the limit point $\overline{\omega }=(\{ t\Lambda \} )$ of the sequence $(\bar{\omega }_{k} )$ will belong to the set $\Omega \backslash \bigcup _{r} B_{r} $.
 Therefore, the series

 converges.
-So the last series converges for all $t$, with exception of values $t$ from some set of measure, not exceeding $12c\varepsilon $.
-Owing to randomness $\varepsilon $, last result shows convergence of (15) for almost all $t$ (clearly, that condition $0\le t\le 1$ can be lowered now).
-Then, by the lemma 1, for $\delta _{0} <1$, taken by any way, the sequence
+So the last series converges for all $t$ with exception of values $t$ from some set of measure not exceeding $12c\varepsilon $.
+Owing to randomness of $\varepsilon $ the last result shows a convergence of (15) for almost all $t$ (clearly, that the condition $0\le t\le 1$ can be omitted now).
+Then, by the lemma 1 for $\delta _{0} <1$ taken arbitrarily the sequence